jhauberg/comply/README.md

 No. This is intentional.

-This project is all about defining a single ubiquitous style and guideline; it should not differ across Compliant codebases.
+The core idea behind this project is to define a single, ubiquitous style and guideline; it should not differ across *Compliant* codebases.

 > The arguments `--except` and `--check` (which allow you to exclude, or include, certain rules) contradict the philosophy of the project, but are made available for debugging purposes.

 ### Why use `comply` when we have [`clang-tidy`](http://clang.llvm.org/extra/clang-tidy/)?

-Because it provides a stricter set of rules going beyond just formatting.
+To get a different perspective.

+These tools- while similar in nature- are not identical, and both will look at your codebase differently, offering unique insights.

 However, objectively, `clang-tidy` is without question the more mature and seasoned choice for general linting purposes.
 It is also a much larger beast, and can be daunting at a glance.

 At the very least, `comply` is easy to get going with, so why not give it a try?

 ## License